German artist on Māori: 'I am fascinated by these proud and respected people and their culture'

 The German artist who used Rangi McLean's image and changed his tā moko face is hoping to talk with the well-known Māori leader about the unauthorised image use.

-Gerd Stritzel was served with a "cease and desist" legal threat after his painting - based on a photograph of McLean - was put up for auction.
+Gerd Strizel was served with a "cease and desist" legal threat after his painting - based on a photograph of McLean - was put up for auction.

-Yesterday, Stritzel told the Herald that he is waiting for a reply from McLean, saying: "Thank you for your message and interest in this issue.
+Yesterday, Strizel told the Herald that he is waiting for a reply from McLean, saying: "Thank you for your message and interest in this issue.

 "I am in contact with Mr Rangi McLean.
 As soon I get a replay, we can chat or talk."